Designing a learning experience from the content up

 The goal

-We found that users who completed at least the intro course in RingCentral University were less likely to churn after the first year with RingCentral than users who did not take any courses.
-Be that as it may, our clumsy support site made it tough to actually find and take a course.
+RingCentral's data showed that users who completed at least the intro course in RingCentral University were significantly less likely to churn after the first year, compared to users who took no courses at all.
+The problem was that the clumsy support site made it hard to actually find and take a course.

-Our goal: Create a unified learning experience where how-to videos and knowledge base articles will live, allowing inquisitive users to discover additional relevant content like training and coursework.
+The goal: create a unified learning experience where how-to videos and knowledge base articles lived together, allowing curious users to discover additional relevant content like training and coursework.

 Informational needs

-I’m not a customer yet, but how can RingCentral help my business?
+- I'm not a customer yet, how can RingCentral help my business?

 Jobs to be done

-I need a quick answer to a relatively simple problem
+- Get a quick answer to a simple problem

 Psychological profile

-Zeigarnik effect: people are compelled to finish something they’ve started (like a video)
+- Zeigarnik effect: compelled to finish what's started

-Hick’s Law: the more content shown, the harder the decision to pick something
+- Hick's Law: more choices = harder to pick

 Ideation and discovery

-We started this project with a look at other support sites.
-Since RingCentral had a lot of video content, I suggested we look at popular streaming sites too.
+We started with a competitive review of other support sites.
+Since RingCentral had substantial video content, I suggested we also look at popular streaming services, studying how they handled discoverability, watchlists, and content recommendation.

-To guide the IA for the new learning site, I conducted a quick card sorting exercise with RingCentral employees.
-Cards featured a sampling of different types of content.
-Subjects were asked to both sort the content into buckets and name the categories.
+To guide the information architecture for the new learning site, I conducted a card sorting exercise with RingCentral employees.
+Cards featured a sampling of different content types.
+Participants sorted the content into buckets and named the categories themselves, giving us a taxonomy grounded in how real users actually thought about the content, not how the product team organized it internally.

 Design requirements